Submitty/InstructorTools/QR_TestMaker/README.txt

 2. if the students have uploaded crib sheets, name them students_notes/username.pdf and they will be attached to each test

+   Note: If you want to attach crib sheets submitted via Submitty, see the comment at the top of process.py for more instructions on what to copy.
+   Set the submissiondir, resultdir, and targetdir variables then run: process_result.py

 3. prepare your test template as a pdf.
 Leave some space in the upper half of the page for the preprinted zone/name/qr code.  (may need adjustment... )